ibakshay/github-actions-ci/README.md

 ### Setup

 Let's get started..
 I will walk you through each and every step of the setup process.
+Firsty, you should have beta access in order to use the GitHub Actions.
+If you don't have beta access then you can sign up for the beta [here](https://github.com/features/actions).

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for